steqeq/0000/docs/about/compatibility/openmp.md

 (openmp_usm)=

-### Asynchronous Behavior in OpenMP Target Regions
+### Asynchronous behavior in OpenMP target regions

-* Controlling Asynchronous Behavior
+* Controlling asynchronous behavior

 The OpenMP offloading runtime executes in an asynchronous fashion by default, allowing multiple data transfers to start concurrently.
 However, if the data to be transferred becomes larger than the default threshold of 1MB, the runtime falls back to a synchronous data transfer.
 The buffers that have been locked already are always executed asynchronously.
 You can overrule this default behavior by setting `LIBOMPTARGET_AMDGPU_MAX_ASYNC_COPY_BYTES` and `OMPX_FORCE_SYNC_REGIONS`.
 See the [Environment Variables](#environment-variables) table for details.

-* Multithreaded Offloading on the Same Device
+* Multithreaded offloading on the same device

 The `libomptarget` plugin for GPU offloading allows creation of separate configurable HSA queues per chiplet, which enables two or more threads to concurrently offload to the same device.

-* Parallel Memory Copy Invocations
+* Parallel memory copy invocations

 Implicit asynchronous execution of single target region enables parallel memory copy invocations.

-### Unified Shared Memory
+### Unified shared memory

 Unified Shared Memory (USM) provides a pointer-based approach to memory management.
 To implement USM, fulfill the following system requirements along